ihsn/SDCTheory/_build/html/_sources/anon_methods.rst.txt

 :math:`\alpha` value that is too high will make the data useless for data users.

-In *sdcMicro* noise addition is implemented in the function addNoise().
 The algorithm and parameter can be specified as arguments in the function addNoise().
 Simple noise addition is implemented in the function addNoise() with the value “additive” for the argument ‘method’.